mattjh1/mattjh-blog/content/post/nvim-obsession.md

 Once I fully committed to using Vim at work, I started to improve rapidly.
 Vim became less of a tool that slowed me down and more of an extension of how I thought about code.
 Now, when my colleagues see me navigate projects using **only my keyboard**, they often express a bit of curiosity.
 The initial effort was significant, but the payoff has been immense.

 Vim's keybinding system is so ingrained in my workflow now that even outside of Vim, I rely on it.
-Fortunately, a wide array of tools and applications have embraced Vim keybindings, which means you don't even need to use Vim in the terminal to benefit from them.
+Fortunately, a wide array of tools and applications have embraced Vim keybindings, which means you don't even need to use Vim in the terminal to benefit from them, in fact, before making the full-on switch to vim in the terminal I used a vscode extension to mimic some of the behaviors of vim.
 I even wrote a separate [blog post](../vim-motions) that more specifically deals with the matters of these useful keybinds known as **vim motions**.

 Here are just a few tools that incorporate Vim keybindings in one way or another and are part of my daily workflow: